graphql/graphql-spec/spec/Section 3 -- Type System.md

 Schema Coordinates are human readable strings that uniquely identify a specific type, field, argument, enum value, or directive defined in a GraphQL Schema.

-**Definition**

-SchemaCoordinate:
+SchemaCoordinate :
   - Name
   - Name .
 Name
   - Name .
 Name ( Name : )
   - @ Name
   - @ Name ( Name : )

-Note: The `SchemaCoordinate` syntax is not part of a GraphQL Document.
-Schema Coordinates are a separate syntax, intended to be used by tooling when referencing types and fields or other schema elements.
-(For example, a server that wishes to keep track of the number of times fields have been accessed may use their Schema Coordinate as the lookup key.)
+Note: A {SchemaCoordinate} is not a definition within a GraphQL {Document}.
+Schema coordinates are a separate syntax, intended to be used by tools to reference types and fields or other schema elements.
+For example: within documentation, or as lookup keys a service uses to track usage frequency.

 **Semantics**

+A schema coordinate's semantics assume they are interpreted in the context of a single GraphQL {schema}.

-SchemaCoordinate: Name
+SchemaCoordinate : Name
   1. Let {typeName} be the value of the first {Name}.
-  2. Return the type in the schema named {typeName}.
+  2. Return the type in the {schema} named {typeName}.

-SchemaCoordinate: Name .
+SchemaCoordinate : Name .
 Name
   1. Let {typeName} be the value of the first {Name}.
-  2. Let {type} be the type in the schema named {typeName}.
+  2. Let {type} be the type in the {schema} named {typeName}.
   3. If {type} is an Enum type:
     1. Let {enumValueName} be the value of the second {Name}.
     2. Return the enum value of {type} named {enumValueName}.